Goliath (Six Flags Magic Mountain): History

 On January 29, 1999, Giovanola roller coaster track arrived at Six Flags Magic Mountain.
 It was then confirmed that the new attraction would be a hypercoaster.

 On November 11, 1999, Six Flags Magic Mountain announced that the new coaster would be named Goliath.
 The ride officially opened on February 11, 2000.

 In November 2013, seat belts were added to Goliath and Full Throttle.

 During the 2015 season, Goliath was covered in advertisements to promote Monster Hunter 4, a Nintendo 3DS game.
 A Gore Magala monster statue was displayed near the entrance.
-The queue line featured a supply hunt, large signs talking about the game, a camping sit and other props.
+The queue line featured a supply hunt, large signs talking about the game, a camping site and other props.
 Plus, the train was wrapped to look like the Gore Magala.
 A good luck sign was placed in the station and a larger sign was displayed near the exit.